 Here is the Solar Tour of Auvergne-Rhône-Alpes introduced stage by stage.

 This introductory stage on July 6-7 will offer a gentle start through hilly less known landscapes.
-Towards the end, this leg will, however, be more challenging to everyone as the bivouac will be held in the wilderness on the other side of the splendid Puy Mary.
-The exact location will be submitted later.
+Towards the end, this leg will, however, be more challenging to everyone as the bivouac will be held in the wilderness on the other side of the splendid Puy Mary, with bivouac around a Cascades Lake (Cheylade city).

 A radical change of scenery as we dive into what rural central France has best to offer.